mitmedialab/science/_includes/lego-underwater-robots.md

 <section>
 <div class="text-container">
-<p class="show">This program kicked off in summer 2018 with the National Geographic Student
+<p>This program kicked off in summer 2018 with the National Geographic Student
 Expeditions at MIT, where we hosted 40-50 high school students for <a href="https://learn.media.mit.edu/wayfinder/" target="_blank">two days of workshops</a> at the MIT Sea Grant and New England Aquarium.
 Going forward, we aim to adapt this programming for wider student audiences in after-school